Sakitoshi/retropie-crt-tvout/README.md

                                         edges of the screen blank.

-if you wish to force 480i you can create a _480i.txt_ file inside the configuration folder of the system with a list with the file name (case insensitive, extension optional but recomended) of the games you want to force 480i. example: _configs/psx/480i.txt_ containing _Bloody Roar 2.pbp_.
+if you wish to force 480i you can create a _480i.txt_ file inside the configuration folder of the system with a list with the file name (case insensitive, extension optional but recommended) of the games you want to force 480i. if you want to force 480i for a whole system you can write _all_ inside the _480i.txt_ file.

+example: _configs/psx/480i.txt_ containing _Bloody Roar 2.pbp_ to force 480i only to _Bloody Roar 2_

+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;_configs/psx/480i.txt_ containing _all_ to force 480i for all the PlayStation games.

 #### how to use:
 - it is recommended to use a fresh installation of retropie but isn't mandatory.